Episode 3

 Speaker A:

-I love y', all, too.
+I love y', all, too, both of y'.

 Speaker A: